Links in this page indicated

 parallelus.
 In collaboration with Roger

-Butlin and Vicky Pritchard we have used the approach of measuring divergence
+Butlin we used the approach of measuring divergence

 in phenotypic traits